 Ethereum vs Ethereum Classic: The Retrospective

-As Bitcoin still dominates the market by its capitalization, all the cryptocurrencies, including ETH and ETC, both follow its pattern, simplifying their price prediction.
-At the end of 2017, Bitcoin was charging towards its historical at that time.
-While the same happened to Ethereum and Ethereum Classic.
+As Bitcoin still dominates the market by its capitalization, all the cryptocurrencies, including ETH and ETC, have a clear price correlation, simplifying their price prediction.
+At the end of 2017, Bitcoin was charging towards its historical high at that time, while the same happened to ETH and ETC.

 What is Revolving Around ETH and ETC Now?

 The ICO boom in 2017 revealed the lack of scalability as the main problem of Ethereum.
 With the maximum capacity of 19 Transactions per second (TPS) is the number of transactions a blockchain network can process each second or the number o... and the security issues that the platform faced in the past, it could no longer meet the market demand and provide the required security and decentralization level.
 That prompted Vitalik Buterin to set a new goal to switch Ethereum from PoW to PoS consensus.
 Mainly to resolve the scalability and sustainability issues.

 Beyond Vitalik’s support of sending $1.4M Ether to support the ETH2.0, a few other teams such as Parity Technologies and Pegasys, Ethereum Foundation has been steadily moving towards its goal.
 And finally upgrading from ETH1.0 to Ethereum 2.0 at the end of 2020.
 Ethereum 2.0 Phase 0 was released on December 1st 2020, with the Beacon chain as the key innovation enabling staking.
 And the subsequent Phase 1 will go live somewhere in 2021.
 A few days after the launch, more than 1 million of ether was staked in the system.